hyron-group/reference/plugins-development/overview.md

 **Final State** can also be set if you call parameter done (args index 0 of checkout)

+## I heard that you can access this variable from the router.
+Is that true ?

+Yes, plugins and main handlers share a this variable (run in sandbox) and you can use them to share information between plugins, or with main-handle.
+Hyron allows some default fields like

+- **$eventName** : event name of this router
+- **$executer** : is main-handler function of this router
+- **$requestConfig** : Installation information for this router
+- **$config** : contain this service config

 ## Can I run my plugins without being declared ?

 Yes, you can.
 By becoming a member of the Hyron organization, your package under @hyron scope if declared in appcfg will be able to be run automatically without requiring the user to declare it.